-Robert Maina leads the team that is responsible for the day-to-day management of the Fund.
+Robert Maina and Kevin M. Chin jointly lead the team that is responsible for the day-to-day management of the Fund.
 Mr. Maina has served as a portfolio manager of the Fund since 2023.
+Mr. Chin has served as a portfolio manager of the Fund since 2024.